wpilibsuite/frc-docs/source/docs/software/kinematics-and-odometry/swerve-drive-odometry.rst

 Resetting the Robot Pose
 ------------------------
-The robot pose can be reset via the ``resetPose`` method.
-This method accepts three arguments -- the new field-relative pose, the current gyro angle, and an array of the current module positions (as in the constructor).
+The robot pose can be reset via the ``resetPosition`` method.
+This method accepts three arguments: the current gyro angle, an array of the current module positions (as in the constructor and update method), and the new field-relative pose.

 .. important:: If at any time, you decide to reset your gyroscope, the ``resetPosition`` method MUST be called with the new gyro angle.